andreasm23/sgp4-2.21/README.md

 # Rules

-This document contains the assignment text.
+The assignment text can be found in the [README](README.md) document.

-We provide the [answer sheet](/answer-sheet.md), where you fill-in the answers to the tasks listed in the [assignment text](/README.md).
-We call *report* to the edited answer sheet, after you fill-in your answers.
-Any modification to the assignment text, will be ignored.
+We provide the [answer sheet](/answer-sheet.md), which is the basis for your report.
+Please copy the [answer sheet](/answer-sheet.md) to a new file called `report.md`, where you should fill-in the answers to the tasks listed in the [assignment text](/README.md).

+Any modification to the [assignment text](/README.md) or the [answer sheet](/answer-sheet.md), will be ignored.
+Editing these files will also create problems in the unlikely case any last-minute correction needs to be made in either document; any modification to the assignment or answer-sheet will be announced in Brightspace.

 ## Reporting